shaunpwilkinson/aphid/README.md

 text, which serves as a useful primer for this package.

 ### Installation
-`aphid` is currently available as a development version, with a stable release available on CRAN shortly.
-To download the package from GitHub you will first need to ensure you have a C/C++ compliler and the [devtools](https://github.com/hadley/devtools) R package installed.
+To download the development version of the package from GitHub you will first need to ensure you have a C/C++ compliler and the [devtools](https://github.com/hadley/devtools) R package installed.
 Linux users will generally have a compiler such as `gcc` installed by default;